 I am currently looking for submissions covering:

-- camera and film reviews
+- medium and large format camera reviews

 - photo stories and photo sets